Rui Hachimura: Washington Wizards (2019–2023)

-Los Angeles Lakers (2023–present)
+Los Angeles Lakers (2023–2026)

 On January 23, 2023, Hachimura was traded to the Los Angeles Lakers in exchange for Kendrick Nunn and three second-round draft picks.
 Hachimura made his Lakers debut two days later, recording 12 points and six rebounds in a 113–104 win over the San Antonio Spurs.

 In the 2023 NBA playoffs, Hachimura was a vital part of the Lakers rotation on both ends of the court.
-He scored 29 points in his Lakers post-season debut to lead the team to a first-round Game 1 victory over the No. 2-seeded Memphis Grizzlies, and in the Western Conference Finals, was frequently given the defensive assignment of guarding Denver's offensive juggernaut Nikola Jokic, allowing LA's defensive linchpin Anthony Davis more freedom to roam the court as a help defender.
+He scored 29 points in his Lakers post-season debut to lead the team to a first-round Game 1 victory over the No. 2-seeded Memphis Grizzlies, and in the Western Conference Finals, was frequently given the defensive assignment of guarding Denver's offensive juggernaut Nikola Jokić, allowing LA's defensive linchpin Anthony Davis more freedom to roam the court as a help defender.
 Los Angeles would end up losing the series to Denver in 4 games.
 For the 2022-2023 season, Hachimura averaged 11.2 points, 4.5 rebounds, and shot 48.6% on field goals.

 On July 6, 2023, Hachimura re-signed with the Los Angeles Lakers.
 On December 9, 2023, Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament (also known as the NBA Cup).

 On February 14, 2024, Hachimura set a new career high of 36 points in a 138–122 victory over the Utah Jazz.
 On March 27, Hachimura put up 32 points on a career-high seven made three-pointers and 10 rebounds in a 136–124 win over the Memphis Grizzlies.
 For the season, he raised his scoring average to 13.6 ppg while shooting a career high 53.7% on two-point shots and increasing his three-point-percentage 11 points, to 42%.

-In 2024-25 his scoring average remained steady at 13.1 ppg while his two-point percentage was 50.1% and his three-point percentage was 41.3.
-For the season, his high games were 24 on two occasions, in a 124-117 win over the Indiana Pacers without LeBron James or Luka Doncic and in a 123-116 loss to the Golden State Warriors on April 3.
-In a first-round playoff loss to the Minnesota Timberwolves, he upped his scoring to 14.8 ppg while shooting 49.1% on two-pointers and 48.4% on three-pointers.
+In 2024–25, Hachimura's scoring average remained steady at 13.1 ppg while his two-point percentage was 50.1% and his three-point percentage was 41.3.
+The most points he scored in a game during the season was 24, doing so in a 124–117 win over the Indiana Pacers and in a 123–116 loss to the Golden State Warriors on April 3.
+In a first-round playoff loss to the Minnesota Timberwolves, he scored 14.8 points-per-game while shooting 49.1% on two-pointers and 48.4% on three-pointers.